 |Title:||Head Men's Basketball Coach|

-Central Connecticut State University Director of Athletics Paul Schlickmann announced that Donyell Marshall has been named the 10th head coach of the CCSU men's basketball program.
+Donyell Marshall was named the 10th head coach of the CCSU men's basketball program on April 6, 2016.
 Marshall signed a five-year agreement to lead the Blue Devils.

 "I am pleased to welcome Donyell Marshall as our new head men's basketball coach at Central Connecticut State University," said university president, Dr. Jack Miller.
 "Donyell's resume is extensive and he has been highly successful at all levels, first as a player and now as a coach.
 Most importantly, he is a person of integrity who will build promising young players into men which is exactly what it will take to replace a person with the commitment and honesty of Coach Dickenman.
 Coach Marshall's genuinely positive attitude, basketball experience and work ethic make him the right person for the job, and I know he can't wait to begin.
 With the patience of our fans and supporters he will achieve great success.
 This is a great day and it makes me proud to be a Blue Devil."